Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Two Players

 We describe the procedure $ConstructDistributions$, used in Algorithm \ref{alg:mech2}, to generate distributions over orderings of assignments to players $A$ and $B$.
 We will build table $M[\cdot,\cdot]$ recursively, where $M[a,b]$ describes the distribution corresponding to budgets $a$ and $b$.
 Our procedure will terminate when the required entry has been constructed.

 We think of $M[a,b]$ as a distribution over sequences of the form $(y_1, \dotsc, y_{a+b})$, where $y_i \in \{A,B\}$.
-Note, however, that for any given sequence, the corresponding allocation is determined since the greedy algorithm applied in Algorithm \ref{alg:mech2} is deterministic.
-We can therefore also think of $M[a,b]$ as a distribution over allocations, and in what follows we will often refer to allocations drawn from $M[a,b]$ without further comment.
+For any given sequence, the corresponding allocation is determined since the greedy algorithm applied in Algorithm \ref{alg:mech2} is deterministic.
+We can therefore also think of $M[a,b]$ as a distribution over allocations, and in what follows we will refer to ``allocations drawn from $M[a,b]$'' without further comment.